 The current stage of capitalist production

-The historical development of the productive forces coordinated by the contemporary capitalist state could express a process of totalization of world society but manifests as a specific project that seeks to create breeding conditions of capitalist production in all possible geographical locations (Chesnais 1996).
-In the literature review of the administrative-economic area, this last stage is called globalism and has some basic features: (i) microelectronic information technologies remodel the material base of the society; (ii) companies in world economic and political interdependence; (iii) productive restructure in capitalism replace the Taylor-Fordist base for the lean production; (iv) the digital communication system integrates globally texts, sounds, and images (Faria 2004b).
+The historical development of the productive forces coordinated by the current capitalist state could express a process of totalization of world society but manifests as a specific project that seeks to create breeding conditions of capitalist production in all possible geographical locations (Chesnais 1996).
+In the literature review of the administrative-economic area, this last stage is called globalism and has some basic features: (i) microelectronic information technologies remodel the material base of the society; (ii) companies in world economic and political interdependence; (iii) productive restructure in capitalism replace the Taylor-Fordist base for the lean production; (iv) the digital communication system integrates global texts, sounds, and images (Faria 2004b).

 The globalism also affects the worker: (i) extends the knowledge linked to instrumental knowledge (linked to the tasks) and reduces the knowledge linked to occupation knowledge (connected to the professional craft), while (ii) moves from the specific partial knowledge (concentrated in a few repetitive tasks) for integrated knowledge in multitasks activities collective and cooperative (Kuenzer 1985).
-Despite recent historic changes, the work as a theoretical category – more specifically like the productive work – still fundamental to understand the organizational reality movements.
+Despite recent historical changes, the work as a theoretical category – more specifically like the productive work – is still fundamental to understand the organizational reality movements.

-Productive work is one who produces some value.
-However, productive work to capitalism is that it adds surplus-value to the capital.
-In detail, the workforce bought like goods enter capitalist production and generate the value required to pay yourself and the surplus-value that it is not paid to the employee, but it has been appropriate by the capitalist (Marx 1996).
-Nevertheless, to deal with the work concept in the capitalist system is necessary to consider, following Marx(1996), the work in your abstract aspect.
-That assumes that in addition to the concrete aspect attached to each specific labor activity, there is a portion of the work that is common to all existing labor activities.
-For neither way, this abstract labor is imaginary, only this is a general feature (conceptual) present in any labor, therefore, this conceptual level signals that the production of surplus-value disregards labor activities specific features.
+Productive work is that produces some value.
+However, productive work to capitalism is that it adds surplus value to the capital.
+In detail, the workforce bought like goods enter capitalist production and generate the value required to pay yourself, and the surplus-value is unpaid to the employee, but it has been appropriate by the capitalist (Marx 1996).
+Nevertheless, to deal with the work concept in the capitalist system, following Marx(1996), it is necessary to consider the work in your abstract aspect.
+That assumes that besides the concrete aspect attached to each specific labor activity, a portion of work is common to all existing labor activities.
+In neither way, this abstract labor is imaginary; it is related to a general aspect (conceptual) presents in any labor.
+Therefore, this conceptual level signals that the production of surplus-value disregards labor activities' specific features.

-To show in detail all aspects of labor and labor process in the capitalist historical stages does not constitute the fundamental interest of this article.
+To show in detail all aspects of the labor and labor process in the capitalist historical stages does not constitute the fundamental interest of this article.
 In short, Faria (2009, p.
 51) clearly shows that the shape of the process and the labor organization change with “the changes of the technical basis that identifies each capitalism historical stage”.
-To answer the problem of research is important to characterize the current capitalism stage, lean production.
-It begins after 1970 when the changes at labor control and labor process by the growing insertion of microelectronic technologies have started, consolidating the pull production in real-time (just in time), with minimum stock levels, that only starts with the done sale.
-In this step, the productive work teams and the production cells organized in networks or productive chains were also configured, and the heavy use of physical technologies, machinery and computers, and management technologies, forms of labor organization and control increase of labor productivity and surplus-value.
+Nevertheless, to answer the research problem is essential to characterize the current capitalism stage, lean production.
+It begins after 1970 when the changes at labor control and labor process by the growing insertion of microelectronic technologies have started, consolidating the pull production in real-time (just in time), with minimum stock levels, that only begins with the done sale.
+In this step, the productive work teams and the production cells organized in networks or productive chains were also settlement combined with the heavy use of physical technologies, machinery and computers, and management technologies, forms of labor organization and control increase labor productivity and surplus-value.

 Contemporary management applies technologies intensively, basically, to achieve two goals: (i) extend the control over labor process in general, and especially in your conception; (ii) make more diffuse and branched the immediate labor control, changing the managerial function to transfer the immediate labor control to the worker (Faria 2004a).
 So, the division of labor and the consequent parceling of activities are the fundamental mechanisms used by the dominant production logic to submit work and worker at your intentions (Kuenzer 1985).